 This helps you find common themes or “industry standards” that you can make sure you’re up to par with.
 Many of these companies have huge teams and spend massive amounts of money researching how to improve conversion.

-- How many clicks does it take to get to checkout?
+- How many clicks does it take to get to the checkout?

 - How do they use reviews and disclaimers to make you feel safe about the purchase?

 - In what way are the words and pictures laid out to sell?

 - How do they use sales and free shipping to create the incentive to buy?

 - What hero images do they use, and where do they link to?

 Just from a few minutes of browsing each site, you can put together a huge list of changes to help create urgency on your own site.

 This also helps you act if you feel overwhelmed with what to start with.
 If all else fails, build following the principles of the best sites online, and tweak from there when optimizing your conversion rate.

 One of the most powerful tools in your online business arsenal is Google Analytics.
 You can get so deep into the statistics that sometimes it gets hard to know what metrics are important.